gigadie/ng-auth-oidc/README.md

 	silent_redirect_uri: 'url/to/this/app/silent-refresh.html'
 };
 ```
-Right after you need to load the library you can find in `dist/ng-auth-oidc/assets/ng-auth-oidc.min.js`.
-The order is necessary.
+Copy these two files where you think is appropriate.
+Right after you need to load both the configuration file and the library you can find in `ng-auth-oidc.min.js`. **The order is necessary**.
 #### This is how to load the library:
 ```html
 <script type="text/javascript" src="path/to/your/auth-oidc-config.js"></script>